christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL2.png">

-In other words, we follow the negative slope of the mountain to find the bottom of the valley.
-In order to avoid a local minima, initialization (the choice of initial values for the parameters, where to start the descent from) is very important, and multiple runs can help find the best solution.
+In other words, we follow the negative slope of the mountain to find the bottom/lowest position of the valley.
+In order to avoid a local minima, initialization (the choice of initial values for the parameters, where to start the descent from) is very important, and multiple runs can also help find the best solution.

 It is an iterative process in which the update rule simply consists in: